Christophe Diedhiou

-Christophe Diedhiou (born 8 January 1988) is a Senegalese professional footballer who plays as a centre-back for French Championnat National 3 club St Maur Lusitanos.
+Christophe Diedhiou (born 8 January 1988) is a Senegalese professional footballer who plays as a centre-back for club Paris 13 Atletico.
 He played one match for the Senegal national team in 2014.

 Personal life

 Diedhiou was born in Mbao, Senegal.
 He holds Senegalese and French nationalities.

 Club career

 On 27 June 2022, Diedhiou signed with Ligue 2 club Quevilly-Rouen.

 International career

 Diedhiou made his senior international debut for Senegal as a second-half substitute in a friendly against Colombia on 31 May 2014.